JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 	<summary> Background: Linking clock models across genes (click here)</summary>

 --------
-With the relaxed clock model that we will select, some branches are allowed to evolve faster than other branches (= to have higher substitution rates than others), but this variation in rates is not inferred separately for each gene.
+With the relaxed clock model that we will select, some branches are allowed to evolve faster than other branches (= have higher substitution rates than others), but this variation in rates is not inferred separately for each gene.
 Thus, branches that are inferred to have a high rate in the 12s alignment will also receive a high rate for each of the CO1 and RAG1 partitions.
 However, this branch will still be allowed to have a higher or slower absolute rate in one partition compared to another partition because the branch rates specified by the clock model (one rate per branch) will still be multiplied by a partition-specific rate multiplier (so that in total we then have six rates per branch: one for each partition).
 The justification for the linking of clock models is that the speed of the molecular clock often depends on factors that are species-specific, such as metabolism and generation time, in addition to gene-specific factors.

 --------
 </details>